 Keep that note next to the campaign brief.
 When someone asks why they were contacted, your team should not scramble through Slack threads and half-remembered targeting filters.
 The answer should already exist.

-CAN-SPAM: Outbox and Opt-Out Requirements in the US
+CAN-SPAM: outbox and opt-out rules in the US

 In the United States, the CAN-SPAM Act regulates commercial email.
 LinkedIn messages are not the same channel as email, but the operating standard is still useful: do not mislead people, make it easy to stop future contact, and honor opt-out requests quickly.

-To keep your campaigns compliant, ensure your messages:
+To keep campaigns inside the rules, make sure your messages:

 The FTC's business guide is especially clear on opt-outs: the mechanism should not require payment, extra personal information, or a maze of steps.
 For a small outbound team, that means "reply stop and I will close the loop" is often better than a clever but fragile unsubscribe process nobody monitors.